alex2011576/Camagru/README.md

 # Camagru
 This project is about building a photo-gallery web application that allows users to _make_, _share_ and _react to_ basic photo and video edits with a webcam and some predefined images (stickers).
   In my implementation editing is displayed in a live preview.

   As with any other 42 project, there were some constraints:
 * It had to be written in PHP.
 * Every framework, micro-framework or library that you don’t create are totally forbidden (except for CSS frameworks that don’t need JavaScript).
+* Final superposing of stickers had to happen on the server-side.

 ## Technologies used: